johnnyreilly/google-apis-authentication-with-typescript/README.md

 getToken();
 ```

-And a common file named `shared.ts` which we'll re-use later:
+And a common file named `shared.ts` which `google-api-auth.ts` imports and which we'll re-use later:

 ```ts
 import { google } from "googleapis";